-We note, however, that policies to promote staple intensification among food deficit households with smallmedium land holdings, as a means to eventual diversification into production of other crops for market, are likely to be different from policies to (further) expand staples production among existing surplus producers.
+We note, however, that policies to promote staple intensification among food deficit households with small-medium land holdings, as a means to eventual diversification into production of other crops for market, are likely to be different from policies to (further) expand staples production among existing surplus producers.
 Thus, policies that raise the price of food staples should provide incentives for the latter to further expand their production, but will only worsen the trap that the former find themselves in, reducing the already scarce cash that they have to buy improved seeds or fertiliser.
-In areas of average or higher agro-ecological potential, but poor market development, a system of input vouchers for staples production might assist diversification into higher value crops, if accompanied by other interventions to simultaneously promote such alternative crops15.
+In areas of average or higher agro-ecological potential, but poor market development, a system of input vouchers for staples production might assist diversification into higher value crops, if accompanied by other interventions to simultaneously promote such alternative crops 15.
 However, in semi-arid areas significant staples intensification may always be too risky for producers to contemplate.
 In such cases, widespread commercialisation of agriculture might only come with improved market access, allowing both purchases of staples and opportunities to sell crops more suited to local growing conditions.
 The Machakos area in Kenya may be illustrative here (Tiffen et al. 1994).
-We note at least two effects of small land sizes on agricultural commercialisation.
-First, in the absence of efficient food markets, households with smaller land sizes have to be assisted to achieve higher staple yields before they will begin to devote land to production of higher value crops for market17.
-Second, lower land per capita means that they will able to benefit less (in absolute terms) from their commercialisation efforts.

-Asset accumulation
+3.3 Asset accumulation